 This past fall, the acclaimed British medical journal The Lancet reported that the vast majority of epilepsy cases occur in low and middle-income countries where treatment is scarce, and called for a “global campaign against epilepsy.”

-It’s encouraging to see The Lancet issuing an epilepsy-action cry to the world’s leaders.
-But a true “global campaign” must start with each of us making our worlds more friendly to disclosure.
-That means becoming conscious of epilepsy as a very common, albeit near-silent, reality.
-It means including it in our disability advocacy efforts and awareness campaigns (and, while we’re at it, curbing the seizure jokes on Twitter).
+However, instead of a call to eliminate epilepsy, a better “global campaign” must start with each of us making our worlds more friendly to sharing our varied cognitive experiences publicly.
+That means, in part, becoming conscious of epilepsy as a very common, albeit near-silent, reality.
+It means including it in our disability advocacy efforts (and, while we’re at it, curbing the seizure jokes on Twitter).

 Let the global campaign begin!